rahulsatpathi1997/Databrics-Employee-Attrition-Project/README.md

 <h4>KPIs</h4>
-1. Age Analysis- People Leaving fron org what is the age rang?
+1. Age Analysis- People Leaving from org what is the age range?<br>
-2. Department Analysis
+2. Department Analysis<br>
-3. Marital Status
+3. Marital Status<br>
-4. Attrition By Education
+4. Attrition By Education<br>
-5. Attrition by Environment
+5. Attrition by Environment<br>
 6. Other KPI